 American Federal Data Breach Legislation: History, Impact and Future

-In the contemporary interconnected digital world, hackers have an opportunity to engage in serious cyber assaults, both in the public and in private sector.
+In the contemporary interconnected digital world, hackers have an opportunity to engage in serious cyber assaults, both in the public and private sectors.
 Therefore, the first order of business should be to ensure that there are mechanisms in place to prevent these kinds of attacks from occurring in the first place.

 The Current Landscape of Federal Data Breach Legislation